-Most Immigrants Are Required to Have Health Coverage
+Most Immigrants Qualify for Health Coverage

 - Lawful permanent residents or (“green card holders”).

 - Lawful temporary residents.

 - Persons fleeing persecution, including refugees and asylees.

 - Other humanitarian immigrants, including those granted temporary protected status.

 - Non-immigrant status holders (including worker visas and student visas).